Cohabitation and Unmarried Family banner

 Common law definitions of cohabitation

-• whether the couple are members of the same household and share daily life
+• Whether the couple are members of the same household and share daily life

-• how stable the relationship is
+• The stability of the relationship

 Cohabitation agreements – protecting your rights as a cohabitee